-Why data is so critical?
+Why is data so critical?
 What can you do to start your journey to data enrichment?
-Timely and detailed inventory data can make a world of difference within your organization, found out how…
+Timely and detailed inventory data can make a world of difference within your organization.

-Recently CoVest Sourcing Network attended the 2018 Grainger Show.
-Along with the amplitude of vendors occupying their trade show floor, Grainger also hosted informative sessions through out the event.
+Recently, CoVest Sourcing Network attended the annual Grainger Show.
+Along with the amplitude of vendors occupying their trade show floor, Grainger also hosted informative sessions throughout the event.
 One of the sessions that we found valuable was the talk on good data presented by Thomas Pavlo and Erik Green of Accenture.
 Below we recap what was covered.

 Impact of Poorly Managed Data

 You’d be hard pressed to find someone who can confidently say they have clean data.
 There are so many factors to consider when compliing data that it’s difficult to find ALL avaliable information and find SIMILAR attributes across many platforms.
 Take for example this bottle of WD-40:

 This is the same item bought from three different suppliers.
 As you can see, there are six key transactional fields that DO NOT MATCH!
 These sort of discrepancies can majorly impact the way your company functions.

 - Non-compliance to price agreements

 - Suppliers unable to manage inventory and forecast demand

 This bad data can sprout from a number of places but there are two main sources: fragmented and erroneous.
 Something as small as improper clasification, incorrect formatting or inconsistencies can snow ball into a much bigger issue.
 That’s why it is important to catch these mistakes before they become a system wide problem.